datawire/telepresence-compose-demo/BLOG.md

 docker compose up
 ```

-And you should be able to see your service locally :
+You can test your service with:

 ```cli
 curl localhost:8080/users